PaulLerner/ViQuAE/EXPERIMENTS.md

 The pretrained ResNet-50 can be downloaded [from here](https://onedrive.live.com/?authkey=%21AFZjr283nwZHqbA&id=4A83B6B633B029CC%215583&cid=4A83B6B633B029CC) and the path to the backbone should be `data/arcface/ms1mv3_arcface_r50_fp16/backbone.pth`

+The 5 face landmarks (two eyes, nose and two mouth corners) are adopted to perform similarity transformation so that they are always at the same position in the image, regardless of the original pose of the person.
+This is done with the `similarity_transform` function using `skimage` and `cv2`.

 You can tweak the backbone and the batch size, we only tried with ResNet-50 (note there’s an extra layer compared to the ImageNet one which pools the embedding dimension down to 512).